Battle of Al Wajbah

 The Battle of Al Wajbah took place in March 1893 in Qatar, a province of the Ottoman Empire's Najd sanjak at that time.
 The conflict was initiated after Ottoman officials imprisoned 16 Qatari tribal leaders and ordered a column of troops to march toward the Al Thani stronghold in the village of Al Wajbah in response to kaymakam Jassim Al Thani's refusal to submit to Ottoman authority.

 The main battle took place in Al Wajbah Fort.
-After the Ottomans' unsuccessful attempt at seizing the fort, they retreated first to Shebaka Fort, and then to their fort in Al Bidda.
+After the Ottomans' unsuccessful attempt at seizing the fort, they retreated to their fort in Al Bidda.
 Shortly after, Al Thani's troop besieged the fortress and cut off the water supply of the neighborhood, resulting in the concession of defeat by the Ottomans.
 An agreement followed to relinquish the Qatari captives in return for the safe passage of Mehmed Pasha's cavalry to Hofuf by land.

 Although Qatar did not gain full independence from the Ottoman Empire, the result of the battle is seen by Qatar as a defining moment in the establishment of Qatar as a modern state.

 Background

+In 1871, Jassim bin Mohammed Al Thani, who had recently assumed power from his father, authorized the Ottomans to send 100 troops and equipment to Al Bidda.
+By January 1872, the Ottomans had incorporated Qatar into their dominion.
+It was designated a province in Najd under the control of the sanjak of Najd.
+Al Thani was appointed as the kaymakam (sub-governor) of the district, and most other Qataris were allowed to keep their positions in the new government.

 Despite the disapproval of local tribes, Al Thani continued supporting Ottoman rule.
-However, Qatari–Ottoman relations soon stagnated, and in 1882 they suffered further setbacks when the Ottomans refused to aid Al Thani in his expedition of Abu Dhabi-occupied Khor Al Adaid.
+However, Qatari–Ottoman relations soon stagnated, and in 1882 they suffered further setbacks when the Ottomans refused to render significant aid to Al Thani in his expedition of Abu Dhabi-occupied Khor Al Adaid during the Qatari–Abu Dhabi War.
 Al Thani fell out of favour with the Ottomans after they received complaints from Qataris regarding his oppressions from 1885 to 1886.
-In a further blow to bilateral relations, the Ottomans supported the Ottoman subject Mohammed bin Abdul Wahab who attempted to supplant Al Thani as kaymakam of Qatar in 1888.
+In a further blow to bilateral relations, the Ottomans supported the Ottoman subject Muhammad bin Abdul Wahhab Al Faihani who attempted to supplant Al Thani as kaymakam of Qatar in 1888.

 In 1890, the Ottomans attempted to further consolidate their influence over Qatar by imposing numerous administrative reforms, increasing taxes and stationing additional troops in their garrison at Al Bidda.
 This eventually led Al Thani to rebel against the Ottomans, who he believed were seeking to usurp control of the peninsula.
 He resigned as kaymakam and stopped paying taxes in August 1892.